knetikmedia/knetikcloud-csharp-net35-client/docs/UsersInventoryApi.md

 Set the expiration date

-Will change the current grace period for a subscription but not the bill date (possibly even ending before having the chance to re-bill)
+Will change the current grace period for a subscription but not the bill date (possibly even ending before having the chance to re-bill). <br><br><b>Permissions Needed:</b> INVENTORY_ADMIN

 ### Example
 ```csharp